Post mockup maker

 Often yes, but they still need a strong first screen.
 The opening lines should carry the idea even before someone expands the rest.

-Should I export LinkedIn posts as PNG or MP4?
+Should I export LinkedIn posts as screenshots or videos?

 Use PNG for screenshots, decks, and concept work.
-Use MP4 when the post reveal or transition into comments matters in the final asset.
+Use video when the post reveal or transition into comments matters in the final asset.

 Ready in under 2 minutes